 Your management review is the engine that drives your Quality Management System (QMS).
 A QMS is the framework of policies, processes, and procedures your company uses to ensure your products or services consistently meet customer and regulatory requirements.
 The management review meeting is where your leadership team formally assesses the QMS to confirm it remains suitable, adequate, and effective.
 It’s a feedback loop that allows you to make necessary adjustments, allocate resources, and ensure the QMS continues to support your business goals.
 Without this regular check-in, your QMS can become outdated and ineffective, putting your quality standards and compliance at risk.

-How to Plan and Prepare
+How to Plan and Prepare for Your Meeting

 A productive management review meeting doesn’t just happen—it’s the result of thoughtful planning and preparation.
 Winging it leads to wasted time and unresolved issues.
 When you’re dealing with regulatory compliance, that’s a risk you can’t afford to take.
 Before you even think about sending a calendar invite, you need to lay the groundwork.
 This means getting the right people involved, gathering all the necessary information, and setting a clear direction for the conversation.
 A well-prepared meeting ensures that you move beyond simply reporting on data and start making strategic decisions that strengthen your quality management system (QMS).
 Taking these steps beforehand transforms your review from a mandatory check-in to a powerful tool for continuous improvement.